OpenVPN/openvpn3-linux/docs/man/openvpn3-log.1.rst

                 Available configuration names can be found via ``openvpn3 sessions-list``.

+-I INTERFACE, --interface INTERFACE
+                Can be used instead of ``--session-path`` where the tun interface name managed by OpenVPN 3 is given instead.

 --log-level LEVEL
                 Sets the log verbosity for the log events.
 Valid values are ``0`` to ``6``.
 The higher value, the more verbose the